 To ‘have due regard’ means that in carrying out all of its functions and day to day activities a public authority subject to the duty must consciously consider the needs of the general equality duty: eliminate discrimination; advance equality of opportunity and foster good relations.
 How much regard is 'due' will depend on the circumstances and in particular on the relevance of the needs in the general equality duty to the decision or function in question in relation to any particular group.
 The greater the relevance and potential impact for any group, the greater the regard required by the duty.

-The public sector equality duty covers those with 'relevant protected characteristics': age, disability, gender, gender reassignment, pregnancy and maternity, race, religion or belief and sexual orientation.
+The public sector equality duty covers those with 'relevant protected characteristics': age, disability, sex, gender reassignment, pregnancy and maternity, race, religion or belief and sexual orientation.
 The duty to have due regard to the need to eliminate discrimination also covers marriage and civil partnerships in relation to employment issues.